MasonGYC/Go-Assignment/asmt3/docs/README.md

 `container/heap`: used to construct priority queue.

 ## Implementation
-1. Manager holds a priority queue, requests will be stored in queue and executed sequentially.
-Request with earlier timestamp or higher server id are prioritised.Priority has 2 metrics:
+1. Manager holds a priority queue, write requests will be stored in queue and executed sequentially.
+Request with earlier timestamp or higher server id are prioritised.
-	1. lamport scalar clock (smaller clock -> higher priority)
-	2. node id (higher id -> higher priority)
 2. The following state diagrams shows the workflow of the primary CM and server under fault-free condition.
 ![Central Manager work flow](manager_states.png)
 ![Server work flow](server_states.png)
 3. To detects faults of the CMs, heartbeat is initiated by primary CM, and the backup CM will reply when it gets the heartbeat message.
 If there's no heartbeat messgage from primary after a certain period of time, the backup will take control and announce it to all servers.
 Then when primary rejoin, the backup will notice and transfer the control back, update the primary's record and clock, and announce it to all servers.
-4. The primary CM will sync the data with the backup everytime a change is made, which ensures the data consistency.
+4. The primary CM will sync data with the backup CM everytime a change to the data is made, which ensures the data consistency.
 5. When a CM is down, it marks itself's `is_alive` as false, clear the records, reset the clock, and stops sending heartbeat and processing incoming messages.
-6. Termination condition: There's no any incoming message for all channels after `timeout` time.
+6. Termination condition: There's no any incoming message for all channels for `timeout` time long.
+7. Records initiation: initially, every server is owner of one page, the page number of it is its own id.

 ## Output interpretation
-The `logs.txt` in the folder contains the sample outputs with 1 - 10 clients, while all of them make request concurrently.
-Refer to the files for more logs.
+The logger will log the information in `logs.txt` file in the folder, and the performance information will be stored in `performance_log.txt`.

 ### Sample outputs
 #### Basic version